Mikejo5000/vsts-docs-pr/docs/pipelines/targets/azure-sqldb.md

 ## DACPAC

 The simplest way to deploy a database is to create [data-tier package or DACPAC](https://docs.microsoft.com/sql/relational-databases/data-tier-applications/data-tier-applications).
-DACPACs can be used to package and deploy both schema changes as well as data.
+DACPACs can be used to package and deploy schema changes as well as data.
 You can create a DACPAC using the **SQL database project** in Visual Studio.

 # [Designer](#tab/designer)

 When setting up a build definition for your Visual Studio database project, use the **.NET desktop** template.
-This templates automatically adds the tasks to build the project and publish artifacts including the DACPAC.
+This template automatically adds the tasks to build the project and publish artifacts, including the DACPAC.

-When setting up a release definition, choose **Start with an Empty process**, link the artifacts from build, and then add [Azure SQL Database Deployment](../tasks/deploy/azure-sql-database-deployment.md) task.
+When setting up a release definition, choose **Start with an Empty process**, link the artifacts from build, and then add an [Azure SQL Database Deployment](../tasks/deploy/azure-sql-database-deployment.md) task.

 # [YAML](#tab/yaml)